-Corin Hewitt is an associate professor and graduate director of Sculpture + Extended Media.
+Corin Hewitt is a professor of Sculpture + Extended Media.
 Hewitt’s installations, performances, sculptures, photographs, and videos investigate relationships within architecture and domestic life.
 He also often draws on past experience as an electrician and plumber — a laborer who works in often unseen and utilitarian spaces.
 Hewitt received his BA from Oberlin College and his MFA from Bard College.
 He is an Associate Professor and Graduate Director of Sculpture and Extended Media at Virginia Commonwealth University.

 Solo exhibitions of Hewitt’s work include Whitney Museum of American Art, MOCA Cleveland, ICA VCU, the Atlanta Contemporary Arts Center, the Seattle Museum of Art, Laurel Gitlen, New York, Taxter and Spengemann, NY, and Western Bridge, Seattle.
 His work has been included in group exhibitions at the Astrup Fearnley Museum of Modern Art, Oslo; Extra City Kunsthal, Antwerp; the Memmo Foundation, Rome; the Sao Paolo Biennial in Brazil; the Whitney Museum, New York; the Henry Art Gallery, Seattle; Galerie Perrotin, Paris; with the Public Art Fund in New York; and the Wanas Foundation in Sweden.
 Hewitt was a recipient of the 2014–5 American Academy Rome Prize, a Guggenheim Memorial Foundation Fellowship in 2011, and a Joan Mitchell Fellowship in 2010.
 In 2015, Mousse Publications released a 300-page monograph, entitled Seven Performances featuring six years of work.